-The Humanities Institute fosters a service-based mindset through each of its areas of study.
+The Humanities Academy fosters a service-based mindset through each of its areas of study.
 We want our students to be the leaders of altruistic initiatives, to be the ones who pave the way for postive change in the world.
 With this in mind, students will participate in AP with We Service, as well as other service-based tasks during their course of study.
 Keep checking this page for future opportunities.

 AP with WE Service